chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 - RAM: 4GB
 - Disk 8GB

-### Chef Workstation App Requirements
+Additional Chef Workstation App Requirements:

-- Windows: No additional requirements
-- Mac: No additional requirements
-- Linux: You must have a graphical window manager running with support for system tray icons.
-  - On some distributions you may need to install additional libraries.
+- On Linux you must have a graphical window manager running with support for system tray icons.
+For some distributions you may also need to install additional libraries.
 After you install the Chef Workstation package from the terminal, the post-install message will tell you which, if any, additional libraries are required to run the Chef Workstation App.

 ## Installation